Metric Criticality Identification for Cloud Microservices: Experiments and Discussion

+Both the QoTD and DeathStarBench datasets comprise labels with respect to anomalous scenarios.
+Whilst KIMetrix is unsupervised and does not require this labeling, we leverage this labeling to evaluate KIMetrix compare it with other approaches.
+Let $\sigma_{A} \subseteq \sigma$ denote the set of time-series metric instances labeled with anomaly = 1.
+Then, we define the coverage for the anomalous scenarios as:

+Thus, $\mathcal{C}$ and $\mathcal{C}_A$ serve as effective measures of the usefulness of a subset of metrics to SREs that we utilize to evaluate KIMetrix.
+We now answer the following research questions: \\

+\textbf{Q1: To what extent can we reduce the size of the metrics set without compromising coverage?} To assess trade-offs across correlation measures, we evaluate Mutual Information, Pearson, Spearman, and Kendall correlations on both Healthy and Mix datasets.
+Although Mutual Information is not a traditional correlation metric, it effectively captures informativeness and can also be leveraged in this setting.
+Table~\ref{tab:results_correlation_methods} gives an overview of subset sizes and epsilon values for various correlation measures with the listed correlation pruning thresholds on Healthy and Mix datasets for QoTD.
+Typically, overall coverage \( \mathcal{C} \) exceeds anomaly-specific coverage \( \mathcal{C}_A \), as it spans the entire metric space, while \( \mathcal{C}_A \) focuses on anomaly-affected metrics.
+By varying pruning thresholds from 0.0 to 1.0, Figure~\ref{fig:correlation-coverage} shows that KIMetrix consistently achieves high \( \mathcal{C}_A \) across all correlation types.
+Notably, Mutual Information supports more generalizable selection, balancing coverage and pruning.
+Figure~\ref{fig:reduction-plot} illustrates the corresponding metric reduction.

 \textbf{Q2: What additional benefits do we gain from incorporating topology of the application?} Algorithm 2 essentially invokes Algorithm 1 iteratively in a topological sort manner iteratively growing the subset for each microservice.
 Note that Algorithm 1 can also be invoked independently of Algorithm 2, wherein Algorithm 1 essentially executes on the union of all the metrics for all microservices thereby rendering a flat view of the application topology.
 We now highlight the pivotal role of Algorithm 2 in KIMetrix.
-For this experiment, we run Algorithm 3 on 0.5 as the initial epsilon set for multiplicative and additive factors to be 0.4 and 0.005.
-Table \ref{tab:performance_metrics} highlights the reduction in execution time obtained by the topology-aware subset selection over a flat approach.
-The Topology Aware approach significantly reduces the search space at each level of the topology by leveraging the hierarchical structure of the system.
-Additionally, the method dynamically adjusts pruning based on path probabilities, expanding or contracting the subset selection, which accelerates the convergence and enhances the overall efficiency.
-This results in drastically faster execution compared to flat approaches. \\
+For this experiment, we execute Algorithm 3 with 0.5 as the initial epsilon set for multiplicative and additive factors to be 0.4 and 0.005 on the QoTD dataset.
+Table \ref{tab:performance_metrics} highlights the reduction in execution time obtained by the topology-aware mechanism over a flat approach.
+The topology aware approach significantly reduces the search space at each level of the topology by expanding or contracting the subset selection based on path probabilities, which accelerates the convergence and enhances the overall efficiency.
+This results in drastically faster execution.